Foggyx420/Pent-Stats/readme.md

 Log actively showing the percentage calculation.

 * sort.log
 Sorts through CPIDs.
 Finds invalid cpids and dumps them.
-Also finds valid cpids without a any difference of credit and dumps them.
+Also finds valid cpids without any difference of credit and dumps them.

 * *invalid.dump
 CPIDs with no beacons